How To Stain Cedar Siding Like a Professional

 If you’re staining your cedar siding for the first time, keep in mind that cedar will start to discolor about two weeks after it’s installed.
 To prevent this discoloration, you’ll want to stain or paint the wood as soon as possible.
 If your main goal is to protect the cedar, the best option is to paint over it, as the solids in paint ward off light and can postpone the deterioration process.

 Learning how to stain cedar siding can be intimidating, so don’t be afraid to reach out for help.
-Bear Mountain Custom Painting will work with you to help with any of your home painting needs in Atlanta.
+Bear Mountain Custom Painting will work with you to help with any of your home painting needs in the Atlanta area.
+We have the finest painting contractors in Woodstock, Cumming, and elsewhere.